Edward-source/Edward-source/README.md

 The world of IoT fascinates me.
 I believe in the power of connected devices to transform industries and enhance our lives.
 I have worked on diverse IoT projects, leveraging my expertise in communication protocols, sensor integration, and cloud connectivity to build smart and scalable solutions.

-### Machine Learning (ML)

-I am captivated by the potential of machine learning algorithms to extract meaningful insights from data.
-I have delved into the realm of ML, exploring techniques such as data preprocessing, feature engineering, and model development.
-Applying ML to firmware and IoT systems opens up exciting possibilities for intelligent decision-making and predictive analytics.

 ### Automotive and Telematics